DjangoForAll/Django-Course/Level_5/8_Django_Admin/Script/Readme.md

 python manage.py createsuperuser
 ```

-enter all the required information and hit enter, once the user is created, login to the admin panel with the newly created user.
+Enter all the required information and hit enter, once the user is created, login to the admin panel with the newly created user.

 Now you can see all the tasks that you have created, you can edit/delete them as well.